-Many people assume that if someone suffering from hearing loss fails to pursue treatment, there is only one repercussion: that person’s partial or total inability to hear will persist.
-In fact, there are many consequences of untreated hearing loss.
-When left unaddressed, hearing loss can have a major impact on the brain, lead to social disengagement, and cause serious health issues.
+Many people assume that if someone lives with untreated hearing loss, there is only one repercussion: that person’s partial or total inability to hear will persist.
+Unfortunately, there are many consequences of untreated hearing loss.
+When left unaddressed, hearing loss can have a significant impact on the brain, lead to social disengagement, and cause serious health issues.
 In fact, there’s even a strong link between hearing loss and dementia.
 So why wait?
-Your hearing health affects your entire well-being, and it is far too important to be placed on the back-burner.
+Your hearing health affects your entire well-being, and it is far too important to disregard.

 Consequences of Untreated Hearing Loss